 Those are the only two I’ve tried.
 One commenter (thanks, Na!) said they used ghee with success.
 People have also said that they’ve used olive oil in the original version but I haven’t tried it.
 You would use the same amount.

 Not if you use refined coconut oil.
 They taste 100% like regular, super gooey traditional brownies.

 - Can I use something instead of coconut sugar / granulated sugar?

-I have tried making these and the original gluten-free brownies recipe with keto sweeteners and the oil totally separated.
+I have tried making these with keto sweeteners and the oil totally separated.
 And they were inedible.
 So I don’t recommend experimenting!
 I hope to someday post a keto brownie recipe.

 - Can I reduce the sugar?

 There’s been a lot of talk about this on the original recipe.
 People saying that they reduce the sugar to basically nothing and they’re still gooey.
 But that’s not possible.
 Or we must have differing opinions of what gooey means.
 The less sugar you add, the cakier and less gooey they are.
 They might also not hold together as well because sugar is a binder.

 You could probably knock off 1/4 cup of sugar but don’t be surprised if they don’t have the perfect texture you see in the photos.

 - What can I use instead of the eggs?

 I’ve tried egg replacements so many times and failed.
 The recipe needed a bit of reworking to make it vegan but here it is → paleo vegan brownies